 Top 10 List - Most old plazas have emerged as a marketplace, hence the names of squares as the "Grand Place" or "Fish Market".
 Later on also palace squares, these were not as good place, but to emphasize the grandeur of the palace.
 What square it is, often they are very impressive.
-We have made the top 10 of the most famous squares in the world:
+We have made the top 10 of

 1. Times Square, New York, United States